TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Opened HeidiSQL and connected to the database then created a new session or database and named it osTicket (Step-23)
+Opened HeidiSQL and connected to the database then created a new session or database and named it "osTicket" (Step-23)
 </p>
 <p>
 <br />